-Professor Dickson and his team have been working on a strategy described as genome surgery, which has the potential to permanently correct a gene mutation.
-This is done by using enzymes called endonucleases that act like molecular scissors to cut the DNA.
+As mentioned, Professor Dickson and his team's research into genome surgery have the potential to permanently correct gene mutations.
+The technique uses enzymes called endonucleases that act like molecular scissors to cut the DNA.
 These scissors are designed to cut out the precise part of the gene containing the mutation.
 Other molecular tools are used to add in the correct DNA sequence and join the cut ends together.
 This would correct the genetic mutation and allow production of the full-size dystrophin protein.

-In this study the molecular tools required for the gene surgery technique will be generated and then tested in cell culture models of Duchenne muscular dystrophy and in a mouse model of the condition.
+In this study, the molecular tools required for the gene surgery technique will be generated and then tested in cell culture models of Duchenne muscular dystrophy and in a mouse model of the condition.